brunogabriel/FreeStuffs-Android/README.md

-# RedeDoar-Android
+# FriendlyDonations - Android App

-Rede Doar consiste em um projeto social para criação de um aplicativo Open Source que possibilita os usuários contribuírem com a sociedade compartilhando por meio de doação ou buscando doações de roupas, sobras de alimentos ou móveis.
+FriendlyDonations is a simple project (Open Source) that allows users to contribute with society , but how?
+Users can make contributions by donate something or find something else when really need.

-## Requisitos
+## Requirements

-O projeto é estruturado utilizando Android Studio, versão 2.0+ e funciona sobre as plataformas Android com SDK 15+.
+This project is structured by using Android Studio, version 2.0+ and works in Android SDK 15+.

-## Instalação
+## Install

-Simples, basta clonar o código fonte e abrir a aplicação no Android Studio.
-Caso não saiba como configurar o SDK Android, visite a página oficial da aplicação (será bem simples).
+Very simple, clone the source, open the project in Android Studio and voilà.

-## Estrutura do Projeto
+## Structure

-O projeto está estruturado por pacotes Java, onde temos:
+This app is structure by using java packages, where:

-1. **`managers`** : pacotes com estruturas básicas a serem inseridas, até o momento a aplicação base e uma activity padrão a ser utilizada no decorrer da aplicação
+1. **`managers`** : packages with basic components

-2. **`models`**: POJOS e objetos responsáveis pela modelagem estrutural dos elementos básicos de CRUD e/ou retorno de APIs Restful
+2. **`models`**: POJOS e objects with responsability to model project structure like CRUD, API Response and others

-3. **`network`**: estrutura de comunicação com a web
+3. **`network`**: web communication

-4.  **`utils`**: classes utilizadas com frequência na aplicação, p.e: Shared Preferences
+4.  **`utils`**: classes called in all part of applications, example: Shared Preferences and typefaces from disk

-5. **`views`**: estrutura padrão de activities, fragments, adapters, widgets e notificadores de push, ou seja, elementos básicos de UI.
+5. **`views`**:  activity, fragments and widgets structure

 ## LICENSE
 MIT © [MIT](LICENSE)